Ellis Wainwright: Biography

 Wainwright visited Europe in the summer of 1890.
 Meanwhile his plans for the Wainwright Building, named in his honor, and designed by Dankmar Adler and Louis Sullivan were put into effect.
 It was to be built on the corner of Seventh and Chestnut streets in downtown St. Louis on a plot of land which had been purchased by his mother Catherine.
-On November 7, 1890, a drawing by Charles K. Ramsey of how the building would look appeared in the Globe-Democrat.
+On November 7, 1890, a drawing by Charles K. Ramsey showing how the building would look appeared in the Globe-Democrat.
 It was a nine- or ten-storey red-terracotta cuboid structure, being 114 feet by 127 feet, and held 225 offices when completed in 1892.
 On November 11, 1890, Sullivan received planning permission to build the office building which would cost over £500,000 (US$ in dollars).
 The building was among the first skyscrapers in the world and is described as "a highly influential prototype of the modern office building" by the National Register of Historic Places.
 Architect Frank Lloyd Wright called the Wainwright Building "the very first human expression of a tall steel office-building as Architecture."

 Before the building was completed, Wainwright's wife Charlotte died of peritonitis, aged just 34.
 Wainwright commissioned Louis Sullivan to erect the great Wainwright Tomb for her within the Bellefontaine Cemetery, in which his parents and he would also later be buried.

 In 1902, Wainwright was indicted for conspiracy to bribe members of the state legislature in the Suburban Railway boodle scandal and subsequently became a fugitive in Paris.
 He was said to have co-signed a $75,000 bank loan for the bribe money.

 In 1904, his name appeared in The Shame of the Cities, a muckraking exposé by Lincoln Steffens which gave details of Wainwright's shady dealings and other public corruption within the United States.